Skip to main content

 It's a small group of guys with two leaders guiding us through an in-depth and genuine (as opposed to superficial) spiritual discovery of God, ourselves, and each other.

-The fictional book follows the story of a man in a mid-life crisis, primarily in the context of his marriage falling apart.
-The more he holds onto and attempts to superficially fix his marriage and himself the more his relationship with his wife slips through his fingers.
+The fictional book follows the story of a man in a midlife crisis, primarily in the context of his marriage falling apart.
+The more he holds onto and attempts to fix his marriage and himself superficially, the more his relationship with his wife slips through his fingers.
 But, along the way, an older gentleman begins mentoring him.
 As he helps the main character navigate through the challenges, we move closer to the root problem that is causing all the chaos.

 Much of the story reminded me of the difficult journey that followed after moving from Arizona to Atlanta in my own life and marriage.